 Collectivist and utopic ideologies, based on perfectionistic ideals, typically breed what Nietzsche called ressentiment.
-Nietzsche (1998) argues that men of ressentiment are "cellar rats full of revenge and hatred," concealing "a whole, vibrating realm of subterranean revenge" (quoted in Leiter, 2002, 203).
-It is not hard to see why collectivist utopias, often based on unrealistic and perfectionistic views of human nature and social relations, can lead to ressentiment, since utopia can never be actualized.
-And often there is an 'other' that hinders the actualization of the utopia, onto which collective ressentiment is projected.
-Thus, by acknowledging the inherent ambiguity or 'fallenness' of our condition we may thus accept that the suffering and misery in the world are not an aberration that must be 'fixed.'
-Once we accept the imperfection and ambiguity of our existence, the desire for a future utopia may seem less appealing.
+Nietzsche argues that men of ressentiment are "cellar rats full of revenge and hatred," concealing "a whole, vibrating realm of subterranean revenge" (quoted in Leiter, 2002, 203).
+It is not hard to see why collectivist utopias, predicated on perfectionistic views of human nature and social relations, can lead to ressentiment, since utopia can never be actualized - and often there is an 'other' that hinders the actualization of the utopia, onto whom collective ressentiment is projected.
+Additionally, I would add that not only do utopian ideologies breed ressentiment, but also seems to act like a powerful magnet for those "cellar rats full of revenge and hatred" as it provides an intoxicating psychological brew of a priori meaning, sense of belonging, self-aggrandization, and abdication of personal responsibility through victimhood and blame - moreover, it offers an alluring worldview that resonates with the mechanistic and partisan worldview typically observed with Cluster B personality disorders, in particular Borderline Personality Disorder, that splits others and the world into all good or all bad, and experiences all social relations through the lens of victim/perpetrator/savoir.
+As Nietzsche (1973, 670) notes, "Revenge upon life itself-this is the most voluptuous form of intoxication for such indigent souls!"